vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 PM, I took my temperature readings again, getting stuff in the range of 98.1 to 98.5.
 Then I got out of bed.

+I caught up with a few things then had my first meal of the day starting a little before 3 PM and ending around 3:30 PM.
+After wrapping up post-meal, I had a watery stool.
+I returned to my computer around 4:30 PM.

 [Clindamycin
 side-effects](https://www.drugs.com/sfx/clindamycin-side-effects.html)
 suggests that side-effects of the sort I'm seeing are common (1% to